 - Almond Flour Brownies (Thick and fudgy gluten free and grain free brownies.)

 - Almond Flour Sugar Cookies (Make them thick and soft or thin and crispy - your choice!)

 - Oat Flour Banana Bread (Dense and moist with nutty oat flour and rolled oats.)

 - Almond Flour Pumpkin Bread (Delicate, moist, warmly spiced and studded with pecans and dried cranberries!)

 How to Make Almond Flour Muffins

-In a large bowl whisk together almond flour, shredded coconut, baking soda, salt and cinnamon.
+Step 1: In a large bowl whisk together dry ingredients: almond flour, shredded coconut, baking soda, salt and cinnamon.

-Add date mixture along with carrots and walnuts to almond flour mixture.
+Step 3: Add wet ingredients (date mixture) along with carrots and walnuts to almond flour mixture.
 Stir to combine.

 Almond Flour Muffins Recipe Video